An epic array of apparel, hard goods and accessories any serious shredder will be stoked to unwrap.

 This comfy beanie keeps the noggin warm on and off the slopes and is bound to score some street cred points with the lifties.
 Bonus: it’s available in 27 colors.

-A half-twist of the HotShot cap allows easy sipping, while double-wall vacuum insulation keeps beverages warm (or cold) from first tracks to last chair.
+A half-twist of the HotShot cap allows for easy sipping, while double-wall vacuum insulation keeps beverages warm (or cold) from first tracks to last chair.
+It's also available in 12 handsome colors.

 These easily shareable BBQ, Cracked Pepper and Chipotle-flavored snacks are free of artificial preservatives, antibiotics and added hormones.
 They’re also freakin’ delicious.